Scotland is undoubtedly one of the most beautiful places in the world to visit.

 13. Glenfinnan Railway Viaduct, Inverness-shire

 For the Harry Potter fan or train enthusiast, Glenfinnan Viaduct should top your list of places to visit.
 The Jacobite steam train runs on this track to Fort William and Mallaig during the summer months.
 The 21-arched viaduct became known worldwide for its appearance in the Harry Potter films.
-Board the train at Fort William for the ride across the viaduct.
+Board the train at Fort William for the ride across the viaduct for some of the best views in Scotland

 14. Glen Nevis Valley, Scottish Highlands